MalifaciousGames/Mali-s-Macros/a-macro/README.md

 If the selector's value is falsy (empty string, 0, false...):
 - `replace`, `append` and `prepend` will default to the link's immediate parent
-- `after` and `before` with add content before/after the link itself
+- `after` and `before` will add content before/after the link itself

 ```html
 <div id='box'>Contents</div>